wurahman/book-library/README.md

 1. **Clone the Repository**: Clone this repository to your local machine using `git clone https://github.com/wurahman/book-library.git`.
 2. **Navigate to the Directory**: Move into the directory of the cloned repository using `cd book-library`.

+### book-library-api

+1. Navigate to the `book-library-api` directory.
+2. Install the dependencies by running `npm install`.
+3. Start the API server with `npm start`.
+4. The API server will be running on `http://localhost:4000`.

 ### book-library-frontend

 1. Navigate to the `book-library-frontend` directory.